 Teaching and Learning methods are designed to foster your knowledge of and enthusiasm for the subject and stimulate engagement and participation in the learning process.
-They encourage deep learning and encourage you to reflect on and take responsibility for your own learning and to develop your academic selfconfidence.
+They encourage deep learning and encourage you to reflect on and take responsibility for your own learning and to develop your academic self-confidence.

 - Lectures provide knowledge and set the context for your private study.
 This could, for example, be through question and answer sessions, examples, case studies, discussions and (short) exercises.
-Most contact hours during the degree programme take the form of lectures.

--Tutorials, exercise classes and surgery hours are opportunities to apply the knowledge and to participate in the discussion of the subject area.
+Most contact hours during the degree programme take the form of lectures. - -Tutorials, exercise classes and surgery hours are opportunities to apply the knowledge and to participate in the discussion of the subject area.
 The main purpose of exercise classes is to give you practice at solving problems, with tutors on hand to help you if you get stuck.
 Surgery hours have been scheduled if you are having difficulties with the module concerned.
-A number of tutorials, exercise classes and surgery hours are scheduled during the first year; these serve to help scaffold your learning and develop you as an independent learner.
+A number of tutorials, exercise classes and surgery hours are scheduled during the first year, these serve to help scaffold your learning and develop you as an independent learner.
 The number of tutorials, exercise classes and surgery hours decreases as you progress and you become more able to direct your own learning.

 -In several modules, the face-to-face teaching is complemented by online lectures and an active use of the Virtual Learning Environment.
-This will vary by module but may take the form of delivery of learning materials and resources, submission and feedback of coursework assessments, on-line lecture delivery, discussion forums, question-and-answer sessions or sample/mock questions and quizzes to help you prepare for assessments. - In addition to the taught elements of the programme, there will be the need for private study.
-This time will be spent working on background reading, revision of lecture notes, work on tutorial problems, coursework and individual or group work on projects including the major project in Stage 3 of the programme.
+This will vary by module but may take the form of delivery of learning materials and resources, submission and feedback of coursework assessments, on-line lecture delivery, discussion forums, question-and-answer sessions or sample/mock questions and quizzes to help you prepare for assessments.